Top of main content

 If you can't get a smart meter, look at your bills and check how much you use against what's expected for similar households.

-Once you’ve worked out how much energy you’re using and how much it’s costing you, there are plenty of quick wins that might help you reduce it.
+Once you’ve worked out your energy usage and how much it’s costing you, there are plenty of quick wins that might help you reduce it.
 For example, you could use:

-Other simple steps could help, such as not leaving gadgets on standby and using draught excluders to keep your home warm.
+Other simple steps could help, such as not leaving gadgets on standby and using draught excluders to keep your home warmer.

-Sometimes, you might be able to make savings just by making better choices in the home, for example:
+Sometimes, you might be able to make savings just by making different choices in the home, for example:

 Shower or bath?

-The Energy Saving Trust says a typical household in England, Scotland or Wales could save £75 a year on their energy bills (£65 in Northern Ireland) keeping showers to 4 minutes.
+The Energy Saving Trust says a typical household in England, Scotland, or Wales could save £75 a year on their energy bills (£65 in Northern Ireland) by keeping showers to 4 minutes.

-They could also save £17 a year (£14 in Northern Ireland) by swapping one bath per week for a 4-minute shower.
+They could also save £17 a year (£14 in Northern Ireland) by swapping one bath a week for a 4-minute shower.

 Hanging clothes to dry where possible, rather than using a tumble dryer, can also save you money.